TUWAIQ-PYTHON-4/PROJECT-1/README.md

 # PROJECT-1

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use lists or dictionaries or tuples.
-- Use loops.
-- Use functions that return an output .
-- Use a Lambda function.
-- Use at least 1 Class.
-- Use some form of Error Handling .
-- Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : An online store that sells and display book to customers.The customer  should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
-- Browse  Products .
+- Browse  books .
+- add books in store
-- View the product info (summary, specs, price, quantity , etc.)
+- View the book info (name,  price, year , author.)
+- Search for books.
-- Search for Products.
+- Search for  books price.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+- check to the price of the book after discount
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .

 #### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+- if customer enter 1 will add book in store.
- - type in list_products to show all the products in the grocery.
+- if customer enter 2 will display all the books in store.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+- if customer enter 3 will display info the book the customer search.
+- if customer enter 4 will display price the book the customer search.
+- if customer enter 5 will calclate the price after discount.
+- if customer enter 6 will exite from program.